Limetown: TV series

 On October 8, 2018, it was announced that Jessica Biel would star as Lia Haddock for a Limetown TV series, to air on Facebook Watch.
 Stanley Tucci was cast as Emile Haddock.
 The first season run of 10 episodes premiered October 16, 2019.
 The series was cancelled by Facebook Watch after its inaugural season.
-It is now available on the NBCUniversal streaming service Peacock.
+It was later made available on the NBCUniversal streaming service Peacock.